Planning policy monitoring

 Purpose of report

-1.2 Local planning authorities should identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years’ worth of housing against their housing requirement set out in adopted strategic policies or against their local housing need where strategic policies are more than five years old.
+In all other circumstances, local planning authorities should identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of 5 years’ worth of housing against their housing requirement set out in adopted strategic policies or against their local housing need where strategic policies are more than 5 years old.

-1.4 Local planning authorities should also identify a supply of specific developable sites or broad locations for growth for years 6 -10 and where possible, for years 11-15.
+Local planning authorities should also identify a supply of specific, developable sites or broad locations for growth for the subsequent years 6 to 10 and where possible, for years 11 to 15 of the remaining plan period.

-1.6 This report relates to the monitoring year 2021/22, the first full monitoring year since the creation of the new North Northamptonshire Council (NNC) on 1st April 2021.
-However, this is the second report to assess housing land supply on a North Northamptonshire-wide basis as a whole (rather than on former local planning authority areas) and also against Local Housing Need (LHN) rather than housing requirements set out in the JCS (this is explained further below).
+This report relates to the monitoring year 2022/23 and is the third report to assess housing land supply on a North Northamptonshire-wide basis as a whole (rather than on the former local planning authority areas that preceded the inception of North Northamptonshire Council) and also against Local Housing Need (LHN) rather than housing requirements set out in the JCS (this is explained further below).

-1.7 The approach to reporting housing land supply on a North Northamptonshire-wide basis rather than sticking with the former local planning authority areas (as some other new unitary councils in the UK do) was agreed at the North Northamptonshire Planning Policy Executive Advisory Panel in June 2021.
+The approach to reporting housing land supply on a North Northamptonshire-wide basis rather than staying with the former local planning authority areas (as some other new unitary councils in the UK do) was agreed at the North Northamptonshire Planning Policy Executive Advisory Panel in June 2021.

 Housing target

-1.9 The North Northamptonshire Joint Core Strategy (JCS) was adopted in July 2016 and remains extant as Part 1 of the Local Plan for NNC while a new plan – the North Northamptonshire Strategic Plan – is developed.
+The North Northamptonshire Joint Core Strategy (JCS) was adopted in July 2016 and remains extant as Part 1 of the Local Plan for North Northamptonshire Council (NNC) while a new plan – the North Northamptonshire Local Plan – is developed.
 The JCS outlines the level of housing to be planned for over the period 2011-31 and sets this out by the former local authority areas as well as North Northamptonshire as a whole.
 In accordance with JCS Policy 28, this is as outlined in Table 1 below.

-1.10 As of July 2021 however, the JCS turned 5 years old and as per national policy (para 74 of the NPPF) this means that the housing requirements within should be superseded by Local Housing Need (LHN).
-In North Northamptonshire LHN for the 2021/22 year is similar to the JCS housing requirements in all the former local planning authority areas.
-These are also set out in Table 1 below.
-LHN can change annually depending on any changes made by government, the figures that will be used for the 2022/23 year have already been released, North Northamptonshire will use a LHN figure of 1,874 for that particular monitoring year.
+As of July 2021 however, the JCS turned 5 years old and as per national policy (para 77 of the NPPF) this means that the housing requirements within should be superseded by Local Housing Need (LHN).
+In North Northamptonshire LHN for the 2022/23 period is 1,874 dwellings, which equates to 124 dwellings more than the JCS annual housing requirement.
+These figures are also set out in Table 1 below.
+LHN can change annually depending on any changes made by government, usually via adjustment to affordability ratios, and will likely again change when the 2023/24 monitoring year is assessed.

 Table 1 – Housing requirements for North Northamptonshire and former LPAs